-General Information: Beneficial nematodes (Steinernema feltiae) are microscopic roundworms which prey on soil and wood-boring pests, such as flea larvae, white grubs, cutworms, strawberry weevils, cabbage root maggots, and fungus gnat larvae.
+GENERAL INFORMATION: Beneficial nematodes (Steinernema feltiae) are microscopic roundworms which prey on soil and wood-boring pests, such as flea larvae, white grubs, cutworms, strawberry weevils, cabbage root maggots, and fungus gnat larvae.
 They act by penetrating pest hosts and in conjunction with bacteria they carry, kill most hosts within several days.
 Steinernema complete their lifecycle in the host’s body, which culminates in the emergence of juvenile nematodes.
-The entire cycle takes between 7 to 14 days.
-This particular species of nematode is not harmful to humans, gophers, domestic animals, earthworms, ladybugs, lacewings, or praying manti.
+The entire cycle takes between seven to 14 days.
+This particular species of nematode is not harmful to humans, gophers, domestic animals, earthworms, ladybugs, lacewings, or praying mantis.

-Release: Beneficial nematodes (BN) may be released any time of the year when the soil temperatures are 60° F or above.
+RELEASE: Beneficial nematodes (BN) may be released any time of the year when the soil temperatures are 60° F or above.
 In the Bay Area, release from March to November is safe.
-BN thrive in moist soil conditions, but will not withstand soggy soils.
+Beneficial nematodes thrive in moist soil conditions, but will not withstand soggy soils.
 They also cannot withstand direct sunlight, so must be applied after sundown or in shaded areas.
-Populations remain effective for up to 2 years, but annual application is recommended for maximum efficacy.
+Populations remain effective for up to two years, but annual application is recommended for maximum efficacy.

-Coverage: Each package contains 7 million BN and covers up to 2500 square feet.
+COVERAGE: Each package contains seven million beneficial nematodes and covers up to 2500 square feet.
 Faster results occur with higher concentrations.